 A Director at AAR (AIR) is Selling Shares

-Following Anthony Anderson’s last AIR Sell transaction on April 02, 2019, the stock climbed by 12.8%.
-In addition to Anthony Anderson, 5 other AIR executives reported Sell trades in the last month.
+Over the last month, David Storch has reported another 3 Sell trades on AIR for a total of $5.04M.
+In addition to David Storch, 3 other AIR executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>